 If you have the time, one of the best preparations you can engage in is spending some time working in that new career or business on a part-time or seasonal basis.
 Even if you have to do it without getting paid, you can gain valuable experience – and business contacts – to have available before the effort becomes a full-time venture.

 Anything that you can do to prepare yourself for the Next Big Thing before the fact is a step in the right direction, even if you can’t plunge in fully right now.

 This is another area of preparation, but one that is often underrated.
 Transitioning into a new career or business usually requires a higher level of energy than what you are required to have now, especially when you are first starting out.
 There are ways that you can prepare yourself for that in advance.

 If you need to lose a few pounds, do it now.
-If you would like to adopt a higher energy diet, there’s no time like the present.
+You may like to adopt a higher energy diet and there’s no time like the present.
 If your sleep habits are less than optimal, now is the time to find a remedy.
 And if you can think of moving into a new career situation as something of a marathon (which it usually is), you might want to implement an exercise regimen that will help you literally improve your stamina.

 It’s all about making sure that you’re physically up to the challenges that you are likely to face.

 A secondary benefit to preparing your health in advance is that it can result in a better, more positive frame of mind.
 You need that any time you,re making a major change in your life.